denanathsec25/FPGA-and-Verilog-Designs/README.md

 📧 Email: [denanathshanmugasundaram@gmail.com](mailto:denanathshanmugasundaram@gmail.com)

-📱 Contact: +91 9894634656

 🔗 GitHub: https://github.com/denanathsec25

 ## Support

-⭐ If you find this repository useful, consider starring the repository.
+If you find this repository useful for learning Verilog, FPGA Design, or Digital Electronics:

+⭐ Star the repository

+🍴 Fork it for your own experiments

+📢 Share it with fellow students and FPGA enthusiasts

+Contributions, suggestions, and feedback are always welcome.